-The Program on Governance and Local Development (GLD) is a research program based at the University of Gothenburg, originally founded in 2013 at Yale University by Program Director, Professor Ellen Lust.
+The Governance and Local Development Institute (GLD) is a research program based at the University of Gothenburg, originally founded in 2013 at Yale University by Professor Ellen Lust.
 GLD focuses on the local factors driving governance and development.
-The program is dedicated to international collaboration and scientifically rigorous, policy-relevant research in an effort to promote human welfare globally.
-Program findings are made available to the international and domestic communities through academic publications, policy briefs, public presentations, and social media, as well as on-the-ground workshops in cooperation with local partners.
+The institute is dedicated to international collaboration and scientifically rigorous, policy-relevant research in an effort to promote human welfare globally.
+Findings are made available to the international and domestic communities through academic publications, policy briefs, public presentations, social media, and on-the-ground workshops in cooperation with local partners.

 “We aim to promote human welfare by conducting scientifically rigorous research across the globe.
 Our research focuses on answering a fundamental question: why are some communities able to provide secure environments, good education, adequate healthcare, and other factors that encourage human development, while others fail to do so?
 We engage with communities across the world, develop methodological tools, gather data, undertake analyses on major issues affecting societies today, and disseminate findings to academics, relevant policy-makers, and the communities in which we work.”